Getting ready to send your next email blast and wondering what you can do to improve your results?

 1. Don’t think of it as an email blast

 If you’re just “blasting” out information sporadically whenever you have the time, you need to reevaluate your email marketing strategy.

 Focus on creating a thoughtful email marketing plan that consistently delivers value to your subscribers and your business.

 Rather than blasting out information, think of email marketing as a way to interact with your customers and prospects, build relationships, and drive valuable repeat business no matter what stage of the buyer’s journey your prospect is in.

 Look for opportunities to engage your subscribers by offering useful tips, providing exclusive discounts, or giving your subscribers the opportunity to share feedback.

 Once you’ve taken a second look at your sending strategy, you’ll need to take steps to better understand your subscribers.
 Who they are, what they’re interested in, and how you can improve your relationship with them.

-The more you think about your subscribers, the more you’ll realize the different groups you’re trying to talk to all at once through your campaign.
+The more you think about your subscribers, the more you’ll realize the different groups you’re trying to talk to through your campaign.

-While some people on your email list may be lifelong customers, others may be completely new to your business that require more lead nurturing.
+While some people on your email list may be lifelong customers, others may be new to your business and may require more lead nurturing.